v-artur/Golden_Oreos/README.md

 <b>Further plans/goals</b> <br>
-We intend to fully optimize the one-speaker models + trying out the best preforming one on the other subjects.
+We intend to fully optimize the one-speaker models + trying out the best performing one on the other subjects.
 But as of now, the training of one model takes around 15-20 minutes, so we would like to lower the training time as well.
-We are also planing on trying out other speech synthesizer models (such as WaveGlow).
+We are also planning on implementing reccutent networks such as LSTM and GRU on the speaker-independent system.